 In a small saucepan over low heat, melt the butter.
 Set aside 1/4 cup of the melted butter for brushing the rolls.

 Add the mustard, poppy seeds, onion (if using), and Worcestershire sauce to the remaining butter in the saucepan.
 If using onions, cook over low heat until the onions are translucent and tender.

 Without separating the pull-apart rolls, halve the block of rolls horizontally.
 Spread both cut-sides evenly with the butter mixture.

 Arrange the ham evenly over the bottom half of the rolls and then evenly lay or sprinkle the cheese over the ham.
 Cover the sandwiches with the top half of the rolls.

 Brush the top of the bread rolls with the reserved melted butter and sprinkle with additional poppy seeds.

 Lightly spray a piece of foil, large enough to wrap the rolls, with nonstick cooking spray.
 Tightly wrap the rolls in the foil and refrigerate until 30 minutes before serving time.

 Position a rack in the center of the oven and heat to 375 F. Place the foil-wrapped rolls on a baking sheet.

 Transfer to the oven and bake until the rolls are thoroughly heated and the cheese has melted, about 15 minutes.
 Slice the sandwiches apart and serve.

 - If you can't find King's Hawaiian Rolls or similar small pull-apart dinner rolls, use slider buns and divide the ingredients evenly among the buns.

-- Note that this recipe calls for 24 rolls, which would be 2 (12-roll) packages of King's Hawaiian Rolls.
+- Note that this recipe calls for 24 rolls, which would be two (12-roll) packages of King's Hawaiian Rolls.
 Other packaged rolls may vary in quantity and size and may affect the number of servings.

-- Replace the Swiss or cheddar cheese with Muenster, Havarti, or mozzarella cheese.
+- Replace the Swiss cheese with cheddar, Muenster, havarti, or mozzarella cheese.

 - Instead of minced onion, blend 1 1/2 teaspoons of onion powder into the mustard mixture.

 - Replace the yellow mustard with a gourmet mustard blend.

 - Substitute thinly sliced turkey ham or smoked turkey for the deli ham.